 A little known fact about Andrew is that he was the first reporter on the scene of the Pine Lake Tornado tragedy in July 2000.
 This coverage won Andrew a C.A.B.
 (Canadian Association of Broadcasters) Gold Award for “Breaking News Coverage.”

-The excitement of performing, fast deadlines and having the opportunity to tell people’s unique stories, drove Jill towards a career in television.
-Jill got her start at Citytv by pouring coffee on the morning show after graduating from the University of Calgary in the Faculty of Communications and Culture with a concentration in Media Studies.
+The excitement of performing, fast deadlines, and having the opportunity to tell people’s unique stories drove Jill towards a career in television.
+Jill got her start at City by pouring coffee on the morning show after graduating from the University of Calgary in the Faculty of Communications and Culture with a concentration in Media Studies.
 Her hard working attitude earned her a job as a production assistant for the News Department.
-Jill has also delivered daily entertainment news segments on MTV Canada and was the host of Wired before returning to Citytv and joining the Breakfast Television gang as their On Location Host.
+Jill has also delivered daily entertainment news segments on MTV Canada and was the host of Wired before returning to City and joining the Breakfast Television gang.

 Most recently Jill has taken her talents to the stage in productions like “The Full Monty” and “Man Out of Joint”.
 Jill is also passionate about charitable organizations and is actively involved with Kids Cancer Care Foundation, Inn from the Cold, Safe Haven Foundation, Calgary Interfaith Food Bank and Breast Cancer Supportive Care to name a few.

 Leah Sarich is a Co-Host on Breakfast Television and City Calgary’s Health Specialist.
 She has been reporting on health issues since 2003.

 Leah is a jack of all trades.
 You’ll catch her filling in regularly for weather and the news anchor on BT.